kensanata/spellcasters/README.md

 Markdown into HTML and I turn the HTML into PDF using [WeasyPrint](https://pypi.org/project/WeasyPrint/).

+## Fonts

+The CSS specifies "fbb", "Palatino" for the text body.
 The font I've used is fbb from Debian package `texlive-fonts-extra`.
 The problem is that these fonts are not immediately available to `pango`, which means that `fc-list` needs to find.
 The easiest solution was to symlink the files from `/usr/share/texlive/texmf-dist/fonts/opentype/public/fbb/` to `~/.local/share/fonts/`.

+The CSS for the title page specifies "Gill Sans", "Gillus ADF", "Helvetica".
+Somehow the actual font that gets picked is TeX Gyre Heros (a replacement for Helvetica; it is based URW Nimbus Mono L).
+You can get this font from Debian packages `fonts-texgyre`.